The Art Student's Survival Guide to Degree Shows & Assessments

 - Does your work require AV equipment, and if so will it need to be tested by the university?

-- Does the work need to be presented in a portfolio case, and if so do you have one that’s the right size?
+- Does the work need to be presented in a portfolio case or an archival box, and if so do you have one that’s the right size?

-- Will you be hanging your work directly onto the wall, and if so do you have access to a hand-drill?
+- Will you be hanging your work directly onto the wall, and if so do you require frames to put your work in?
+Do you require access to an electric handdrill?

-- Do you need to stretch any canvas, and if so how many days will it take for the wood glue to dry?
+- Do you need to buy or stretch any canvas, and if so do you require gesso primer?

 Extra tip: Put together a small "tool kit" to take with you on the day of the exhibition set-up.
 That way, if you run into any unexpected issues you won’t need to panic, because you'll know you can fix it.